keithyuen/neo4j-graphrag-etf-analysis/README.md

 - **Goal**: Explore ETF holdings, sector distributions and cross-holdings using a graph database.
 - **Core Graph Data Model**: Represent ETFs, companies, and sectors as nodes; relationships capture holdings and classifications.
-- **RAG Enhancement**: Graph structure is combined with semantic search to improve precision, trustworthiness, and explainability.
+- **Graph RAG**: Graph structure is combined with semantic search to improve precision, trustworthiness, and explainability.

----

 ## 7-Step RAG Pipeline